New Mexico Pharmacy Technician Licensing Guide

 • After completing your training, you’ll be eligible to take the pharmacy technician certification exam (PTCE).

-• Passing the PTCE earns you the Certified Pharmacy Technician (CPhT) credential, a nationally recognized certification that qualifies you to register as a certified pharmacy technician in New Mexico.
+• Passing the PTCE earns you the Certified Pharmacy Technician (CPhT) credential.
+This is a nationally recognized certification that qualifies you to register as a certified pharmacy technician in New Mexico.

-• Once you’ve passed the PTCE, you can apply for your New Mexico certified pharmacy technician license through the New Mexico Board of Pharmacy’s online application portal.
+• Once you have earned your CPhT credential you can apply for your New Mexico certified pharmacy technician license through the New Mexico Board of Pharmacy’s online application portal.

 Working part-time as a pharmacy technician is a great way for high school students to gain early, hands-on experience in the healthcare field.
-This role offers the chance to work alongside pharmacists, nurses, physicians, and other healthcare professionals—providing a first look at possible career paths in medicine and pharmacy.
+This role offers the chance to work alongside pharmacists, nurses, physicians, and other healthcare professionals and gives you a first look at possible career paths in medicine and pharmacy.

 Recognizing the value of early exposure to healthcare careers, the New Mexico Board of Pharmacy provides a pathway for high school students to enter the profession.